Boiga ochracea

 Boiga ochracea, commonly called the tawny cat snake, is a species of rear-fanged snake in the family Colubridae.
 The species is endemic to South Asia.

 Geographic range

-B. ochracea is found in the Andaman Islands, Bangladesh, Bhutan, India (Changlang District), Myanmar, and Nepal.
+B. ochracea is found in the Andaman Islands, Bangladesh, Bhutan, India (Changlang District, Manipur), Myanmar, and Nepal.
 It is also found in China.

 Subspecies

 Three subspecies are recognized as being valid, including the nominotypical subspecies.